• Skip to primary navigation

 Minced garlic and shallots on a cutting board with raw baby spinach, clementine segments, and chopped red bell pepper.

-The bitter green is lovely tossed into any pasta dish, beans, or with wild rice for a vegetarian or vegan meal.
-And if you eat meat, spinach pairs well with a variety of roasted, grilled, or pan-roasted meat and fish.
+The iron-rich green is lovely tossed into any pasta dish, beans, or with wild or black rice for a vegetarian or vegan meal.
+If you eat meat, spinach pairs well with roasted, grilled, or pan-roasted chicken and fish.

 • Chef Thomas Keller's Roast Chicken